- Insect Structures

 4. Implement a treatment strategy using physical, cultural, biological, and/or insecticide control

 You research cultural strategies to discourage cucumber beetles.
 Cucumber beetle eggs often overwinter in discarded plant material, so removal of plant material after the growing season and plowing or turning the planting bed will help disrupt this part of the beetle’s life cycle.
 Crop rotation can be an effective means of managing soil fertility and pest problems.
 Ideally, plant a different crop family in the spot, waiting at least three years before returning to a cucurbit family crop.
 The use of resistant varieties is perhaps the most important management tactic.
 The following cucurbit varieties are resistant to cucumber beetles as seedlings and also have resistant foliage later in the season: Blue Hubbard (squash); Ashley, Chipper, Gemini (cucumber).
 Use of resistant varieties may not give complete control where infestations are heavy.
-The NC Cooperative Extension publication AG-295, Insect and Related Pests of Vegetables, gives additional cultural management strategies.
+AG-295, Insect and Related Pests of Vegetables, gives additional cultural management strategies.

 Delaying planting times for more favorable germinating conditions and heavy seeding rates will ensure a good stand.
 For young seedlings, wire or cloth screen protectors shaped like cones will keep beetles off home plantings until plants are established.